 What to look for in a good dog tracker

 This one should go without saying really.
-A great hound proximity device should have a decent enough range to communicate with the nearest signal tower.
-If it’s weak then it will lose signal and you just won’t know where your dog is.
-Poor signal can defeat the whole object of a canine tracking collar.
+A pet tracker should have a decent enough range to communicate with the nearest signal tower.
+Poor signal can defeat the whole object of a tracking collar.

 A good tracker should be waterproof so that it will continue to work in wet conditions such as heavy rain or even being lost in a river etc.

-The very best dog trackers of 2018 can utilise zones, this means that there are certain areas that are safe for the dog to wander into and won’t trigger an alert but then if they wander outside of the zone it will tell you.
-Some brands call zones GeoFences so keep an eye for that.
+The very best trackers of 2020 can utilise zones, this means that there are certain areas that are safe for the dog to wander into and won’t trigger an alert but then if they wander outside of the zone it will tell you.

 Last update on 2023-10-13 / Affiliate links / Images from Amazon Product Advertising API